athreya-hn/excellentexport/README.md

 A quick JavaScript library to create export to Excel/CSV from HTML tables automatically in the browser.
 No server required.

-Check my blog page for testing:
+Check author blog page for testing:
 [JavaScript export to Excel](http://jordiburgos.com/post/2013/javascript-export-to-excel.html)

 [ExcellentExport.js update: JavaScript export to Excel and CSV](http://jordiburgos.com/post/2014/excellentexport-javascript-export-to-excel-csv.html)